synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 focus from building functional to stable and performant software.
 To improve these qualities, we'll need to profile the execution state of the cluster from various perspectives.
 This includes improving the logging infrastructure, and updating the `alamos` metrics package to include tracing.
-Instrumentation also allows our users to monitor their own Synnax deployments, an essential feature for operations-critical software.

-In this RFC I propose a high-level plan for implementing distributed instrumentation across all of Synnax's components as well as providing a means for exporting and accessing this data.
+Instrumentation also enables our users to monitor their own Synnax deployments, an essential feature for operations-critical software.
+In this RFC I propose a high-level plan for implementing distributed instrumentation across all of Synnax's components.
+As with all other RFCs, it's always important to note that while this document is not living, the code is describes is.
+Th

 # 1 - Vocabulary